-Learn how to use your device as a flashlight. iOS is great here because you don't even have to unlock your home screen.
-After my first offshore delivery it was obvious I needed to start using my phone as a flashlight; it's immensely useful to usually have a flashlight in your pocket.
+Download a flashlight app if you don't have one already.
+I absolutely had to get one after my first offshore delivery; it's immensely useful to usually have a flashlight in your pocket.

 Make sure you know how to use your phone's calculator.
+I recommend RealCalc which goes beyond a basic calculator.